jakob-forstmann/sentiment-analysis-of-youtube-comments/README.md

 - Jakob will after he is done with the relevance sampling start to evaluate if any prepocessing is necessary for the raw comments fetched from youtube.
 - Shortly after this is done we will start implement an API to acesss our model and the routes the user will use to acess the API
 - Lastly we will implement the website most likely using svelte-kit
+- Kushal will learn about how to make this project into a full-stack application from the fast-api to the front-end, back-end part and all of the other frameworks.

 ### High-level-architecture design: